endless-sky/endless-sky-wiki/CreatingPlugins.md

   * [`mission`](CreatingMissions): a definition of a job or mission that can be offered to the player.
   * [`news`](CreatingNews): a definition of information that is provided to the player when visiting a spaceport.
   * [`outfit`](CreatingOutfits): an outfit that you can purchase.
 This includes weapons.
-  * `outfitter`: a "catalog" of outfits that can be for sale on various planets, or found in a ship's cargohold.
+  * `outfitter`: a "catalog" of outfits that can be for sale on various planets, or found in a ship's cargo hold.
 This is so that instead of needing to specify every possible outfit multiple times, a planet or fleet can just say, "all the basic Syndicate outfits are available."
   * [`person`](CreatingPersons): a unique ship that occasionally appears in certain systems.
   * [`phrase`](CreatingPhrases): a rule for constructing random phrases, e.g. for ship names, hail messages, and the name used for a spaceport news message.
 (See [`hails.txt`](https://github.com/endless-sky/endless-sky/tree/master/data/human/hails.txt) or [`names.txt`](https://github.com/endless-sky/endless-sky/tree/master/data/human/names.txt) for examples.)
   * [`planet`](MapData#planets): specifies what services are available on a given planet.
 These elements can be modified through the [map editor](https://github.com/endless-sky/endless-sky-editor).